-Retail sales: Trends in revenue and employment Behind the Numbers, January 2018
+Retail sales: Trends in revenue and employment has been saved

 Retail trade is a key avenue of consumer spending and makes a major contribution to the labor market as well.
 The sector, however, is undergoing some changes, which have impacted total sales, revenues of different store types, and employment.

 The buzz of the holiday season may not be able to drown out the voices of concern about the future of retail trade.1 According to an article in Bloomberg, store closings in the first three quarters of 2017 far outnumbered new openings.2 Similarly, commentary on department stores long past their prime and young people setting aside more funds for retirement than immediate spending have not helped retailers.3 Changes in business are, of course, inevitable and retail trade is no exception to that.
 Large disruptions in the sector, however, will likely have repercussions for the wider economy.
 Retail trade is not only a key avenue of consumer spending (retailers sold goods and services worth $4.6 trillion in the year until November 2017), but also a major contributor to the labor market.4

 In the period between 2000 and 2016, retail sales grew at an average annual rate of 3.1 percent.
 In 2016 alone, retailers recorded sales worth $4.8 trillion.
 How much does this figure amount to?
 Quite a lot.
 The value of retail sales in 2016, for example, amounted to 26 percent of nominal GDP.
 The ratio, however, has been slowly declining.
 Back in 2000, for example, the ratio of retail sales to nominal GDP was higher at 29 percent (see figure 1).
 Food services and drinking places, on the other hand, have seen sales rise at a faster pace than retailers during the aforementioned period.